Buying real estate in France?

 Stability is the first indicator to look at because it fosters steady rental income and potential capital gains, making it a fundamental criterion for real estate investments.
 It is an information you need as a foreigner looking to buy real estate in France.

-You probably already know that France is a very stable country.
-The last Fragile State Index reported for this country is 30.9, which is an exceptional number.
+You probably already know that France is an extremely stable country.
+The last Fragile State Index reported for this country is 28.3, which one of the highest scores in the world.

 France will keep growing steadily